RocketChat/docs-old/guides/user-guides/message-actions.md

 To add a reaction to a message, go to the message, click on the **smiley face icon** on the right of the message and then choose an emoji.

-You can see other user's emoji reactions beneath the message.
+You can see other users’ emoji reactions beneath the message.
 To react with the same emoji as another user, click the emoji.
 You can also remove your reaction by clicking on your emoji.

 ## Permalink a message